 For instance, hospitals across the country will make much greater use of voice technology in the next few years.
 Doctors and nurses often spend half their day documenting data, a figure that can be improved significantly with the use of voice recognition technology.

 There are many things that have contributed to these advancements, and cloud-based services has played a large role.
 As technology continues to push forward into the future, voice recognition will only get better.

 “It Doesn’t Understand My Technical Terms!”

 True.
 But, only if you’re using general speech recognition to dictate medical records.
 If you’re using a basic “professional” software solution, you’re going to have some trouble.

 Luckily for you, companies like Nuance have created speech recognition programs that are designed specifically for certain industries.

-That’s 2.5 hours a week that could be spent seeing patients instead of sitting in front of a computer.
-Even if you don’t know the first thing about the world of medical practices, you should know that more patients means more profit.
+First of all, let’s talk about productivity.
+A number of studies have shown that the use of voice recognition software in a clinical setting, for instance, can save physicians up to 2.5 hours for every hour dictated.
+That’s a lot of hours in a week that could be spent seeing patients.
+Instead of sitting in front of a computer.
+Even if you don’t know the first thing about the medical practice business, you should at least be aware that seeing more patients equals more revenue.

 “I’m Going To Hire A Transcriptionist!”

 Sure, you can do that.
 But, what would you rather do; pay someone or some company tens of thousands of dollars per year, or subscribe to a cloud-based solution like Dragon Medical One and pay a small monthly fee?